aleksandarzekovic/lab_search_with_paging3/README.md

 # Lab Search with Paging3

-In this project, I conducted an in-depth exploration into utilizing the Paging3 library for the effective implementation of caching and pagination features.
-By focusing on these two critical aspects, I aimed to optimize data handling, enhance the user experience, and improve the overall performance of the app.
+In this interactive lab session, I conducted an in-depth exploration into utilizing the Paging3 library for the effective implementation of caching and pagination features.
+The project served as a hands-on demonstration for presentation purposes, engaging participants and offering a real-world example.
 <br />

 ![Arch](/images/arch.png)